GaryStanton/dhl-parcel-uk-int-cfml/README.md

 ```

 ### Retrieve tracking event data
-Tracking event files are uploaded to the DHL SFTP server every 20 minutes or so.
+Tracking event files are uploaded to the DHL SFTP server each day.
 The events component can be used to list, download and process these files.

 ```cfc
 fileList = DHLUKINTEvents.getFileList();